jcervas/redistricting/TN-House-2022/readme.md

 3. Davidson, Hamilton, and Knox Counties, like Shelby County, should not have any portions of the county combined with any adjacent counties in creating a district.

-In addition to the four counties listed above, I also restricted Rutherford County to have 5 complete districts without combining any district to an adjacent county.
+In addition to the four counties listed above, Rutherford County has 5 districts where none are combined with any adjacent county.
+My maps will do the same.

-Plaintiffs ask that I create these maps with a goal of maintaining a maximum overall population deviation of 9.9% or less.
-A second goal is to creates as few county-dividing districts as possible.
+Plaintiffs ask that I create these maps with a goal creating as few county-dividing districts as possible maintaining a maximum overall population deviation of 9.9% or less.

 Plaintiffs asked that I create demonstrative maps to be appended to this expert report as examples of maps that meet the three enumerated goals stated above but that also have fewer than 30 county-dividing districts and lower than a 9.9% total population deviation.